 It’s surrounded by a large park area (Parcs de la Pétrusse) and as you look over the edge of the bridge, you’ll see the Skatepark Péitruss in the valley below.

 Chemin de la Corniche

-A popular thing to do in Luxembourg City is to walk along the Chemin de la Corniche.
+One of the most popular things to do in Luxembourg City is to walk along the Chemin de la Corniche.
 This is a ‘scenic corridor’ along the top of the 17th century ramparts.
-It is said to be ‘the most beautiful balcony in Europe’!
+It is said to be ‘the most beautiful balcony in Europe‘!
 It overlooks the Grund (the Old Quarter, a UNESCO World Heritage Site) and the Alzette Valley and River.